TosakaWolf/flutter-app-web/README_EN.md

 ## Overview

-Develop Flutter interfaces using Vue 3 and embed the Vue 3 frontend offline in Flutter WebView, achieving a fully Vue 3-based frontend within Flutter.
+This project uses Vue 3 to develop the Flutter user interface.
+The Vue 3 front-end is embedded offline into Flutter via Flutter WebView, meaning the entire UI is built using Vue 3.

-## Features
+## Development

-- Develop Flutter UI using Vue 3.
+For Android development, open the android directory in Android Studio or your preferred Android development tool.

+For frontend development, open the web directory in your chosen frontend development environment.

 ## Development Directory Structure